10-31-2006, 06:07 AM

 Rolf Steiner

 Many thanks for the comments.
-The object is bone and what can't be seen is a series of internal cuts within the hole.
+Big Grin The object is bone and what can't be seen is a series of internal cuts within the hole.
 Presumably to open up the space for inserting something else?
 It's interesting to hear speculation about antler....several pieces of sawn antler have also come from the ditch.
 Boars tusks as well....

-The ditch contains demolition material from a high status building as well as domestic refuse, including a lot of cattle / sheep bones.
-Coins from the ditch are, so far, barbarous radiates of Victorinus and Tetricus I & II.
 What's curious about the demoltion is that the building was pretty much erased and then what was left was sealed under half a metre of clay loam.
 Slate roof tiles, which would have been worth recycling, are just dumped along with everything else into the ditch.

 I wonder if its just a bead from a decoration, childs toy, or something totally mundane.